CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

 ‎

+[Update Dec 5 2024]
 <a href="https://x.com/BellikOzan/status/1864803476003524913">Ozan Bellik summarized these insights well</a> by saying systems engineering and project management should be moved to private companies, while NASA mainly does R&D, data analysis, and mission planning.

+[Update Dec 7 2024]
+The fundamental issue with cost-plus contracting now is that contractors are not incentivized enough to move quickly.
+In World War 2, the contracting paradigm didn't need to include incentives to move quickly because it was implicit in the nationa priorities of the time (not losing).
+Now, contracting paradigms need to include urgency to complete projects on time because there isn't this external signal to move quickly.